terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 # elasticsearch_reader_api

-This is a [teraslice api](https://terascope.github.io/teraslice/docs/jobs/configuration#apis), which encapsulates a specific functionality that can be utilized by any processor, reader or slicer.

- The `elasticsearch_reader_api` will provide an [api factory](https://terascope.github.io/teraslice/docs/packages/job-components/api/classes/apifactory), which is a singleton that can create, cache and manage multiple elasticsearch readers that can be accessed in any operation through the `getAPI` method on the operation.
+The `elasticsearch_reader_api` makes the elasticsearch reader functionality available to any processor, reader or slicer.
+It's a [teraslice api](https://terascope.github.io/teraslice/docs/jobs/configuration#apis) that uses the [api factory](https://terascope.github.io/teraslice/docs/packages/job-components/api/classes/apifactory) to create, cache, and manage multiple elasticsearch readers.
 This api is the core of the [elasticsearch reader](../operations/elasticsearch_reader.md) and [id reader](../operations/id_reader.md) operations.

-Fetched records will already have metadata associated with it, like the `_key` field.
-Please reference the [metadata section](#metadata) for more information.
+The records fetched via this api will have the standard associated metadata fields, e.g., `_key`, `_process_time`,`_ingest_time`, etc...
+See the [metadata section](#metadata) for details about metadata fields.

 ## Usage
-### Example Processor using a elasticsearch reader API
+### Example Processor using the elasticsearch reader API
-This is an example of a custom fetcher using the elasticsearch_reader_api to make its own queries to elasticsearch.
+Custom fetcher

 Example Job